Frequently Asked QuestionsIf you're new to climbing, you probably have a bunch of questions. No problem - we're here to help!

 OK, what is a "belayer"?

 A belayer is someone who is trained to hold the rope for the individual climbing up the wall.
 It’s their job to take the slack up in the rope, keeping it tight, as the climber ascends the wall.
-Parents typically belay for their children.
+Parents often belay for their children.

 Belay classes are run every hour, every day; the last class is 2 hours before we close, to give you time to climb afterward.
 You must be 14 years or older to belay.
 To reduce wait time, we recommend reservations!